Where Do DJ Get Their Music From in 2024? Find the Best Tracks to DJ

 However, like a curator of any good museum, you need to contextualise each track within your exhibition of music.
 For that, you truly need to understand music culture.

-Step One - Research
+Step One - Finding DJ Music Through Research

 It's important to understand the culture of your music so that you can curate an informed and educated set.
+Before you start building a DJ library make sure you have a solid knowledge of your genre.
+Become an expert in your particular style of music to help you uncover hidden gems other DJs don't know about.

 1. Music Documentaries